Yue-0/Yue-0/README.md

 ## About me

 👋 Hi, I'm Yue Lin.
-I'm from Zhejiang, China.
+I'm from Zhejiang, China, [here](https://yue-0.github.io) is a brief introduction about me.

 📫 I received my Bachelor of Engineering degree from Dalian University of Technology in 2023, and was recommended for a Master's degree.